 - The Financial Stability Oversight Council, a new organization that monitors for systemic risks and includes representatives of the various financial regulators.
-This council has begun holding regular meetings to carry out its mission of identifying risks to U.S. financial stability, has issued reports outlining risks to the U.S. financial system, and has designated certain financial market participants as systemically important.
+This council holds regular meetings to carry out its mission of identifying risks to U.S. financial stability, has issued reports outlining risks to the U.S. financial system, and has designated certain financial market participants as systemically important.

 - The Bureau of Consumer Financial Protection (CFPB), which has broad regulatory responsibilities for providers of residential mortgage loans and other consumer financial products and services.
-CFPB has also begun operations, including examining financial institutions and penalizing various organizations for violation of consumer financial protection laws and regulations.
+CFPB conducts examinations of financial institutions and has taken enforcement actions against various organizations for violation of consumer financial protection laws and regulations.